titansarus/amirmahdi-namjoo/content/home/honors.md

     date_start: '2018-06-28'
     date_end: '2018-06-28'
     description: |2-
         * Ranked 81st in the National University Entrance Exam on Mathematics (Konkour) among more than 144,000 students nationwide.
+(Top 0.06%)

 design:
   columns: '2'